ethereum/web3.py/docs/web3.geth.rst

     Unlocks the given ``account`` for ``duration`` seconds.
-    If ``duration`` is ``None``, then the account will remain unlocked for 300 seconds (which is current default by Geth v1.10.15);
-    if ``duration`` is set to ``0``, the account will remain unlocked indefinitely.
+    If ``duration`` is ``None``, then the account will remain unlocked for the current default duration set by Geth.
+If ``duration`` is set to ``0``, the account will remain unlocked indefinitely.
-    Returns boolean as to whether the account was successfully unlocked.
+    Returns a ``boolean`` signifying whether the account was unlocked successfully.

     .. code-block:: python